Nowdeh, Ashtian

-Nowdeh (نوده, also Romanized as Nūdeh; also known as Now Deh-e Najafābād) is a village in Siyavashan Rural District, in the Central District of Ashtian County, Markazi Province, Iran.
-At the 2006 census, its population was 258, in 88 families.
+Nowdeh (نوده) (Note: Also romanized as Nūdeh; also known as Now Deh-e Najafābād) is a village in Siyavashan Rural District of the Central District in Ashtian County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 258 in 88 households.
+The following census in 2011 counted 251 people in 88 households.
+The 2016 census measured the population of the village as 244 people in 91 households.